novincode/lexkit/packages/editor/README.md

 ## ✨ What Makes LexKit Special

+LexKit is not just anothe### ✅ **React Developer Experience**
+- Commands and state queries are **automatically typed** based on your extensions
+- No more runtime errors from typos in command names
-LexKit is not just another rich text editor—it's a **type-safe framework** built on top of Lexical that gives you complete control while maintaining developer experience.
+- Full IntelliSense support in your IDEch text editor—it's a **type-safe React framework** built on top of Lexical that gives you complete control while maintaining developer experience.
 Here's what sets it apart:

 ### 🎯 **Type-Safe Commands & State**
 Commands and state queries are **automatically typed** based on your extensions: